phase2/outrigger-docs/docs/project-setup/new-projects.md

 !!! note "Specify a Generator Image"
-    If you want to use a different image other than `outrigger/generator:latest` you can specify it with this `--iamge` flag.
+    If you want to use a different image other than `outrigger/generator:latest` you can specify it with the `--iamge` flag.
     This `outrigger/generator` (or other image used in its place) expects to work on a path `/generated` within the container.
     The `project create` command mounts the current working directory as `/generated` within the container.